 Rhonda and I are convinced that Dr. May is one of the greatest therapists on the planet earth.
 If you have a question or would like to contact Dr. May, please check out his website at: www.matthewmaymd.com

 Dr. Rhonda Barovsky is a Level 5 Certified TEAM-CBT therapist and trainer and specializes in the treatment of trauma, anxiety, depression, and relationship problems.
-Check out her website: www.feelinggreattherapycenter.com.
+You can reach her at firstname.lastname@example.org.